+4.2 ALCOHOL AND INTOXICANT POLICY VIOLATION:

-4.2 ALCOHOL DISTRIBUTION/POSSESSION/USE: Distribution/Possession or Use violation means possessing or using a prohibited substance as defined in district policy (see Section 4.02).
+Alcohol or Intoxicant; Possession or Use of.
+This violation means possessing or using a prohibited substance as defined in district policy (see Section 4.02).

 NOTE: Use of medications prescribed or ordered by a physician or dentist shall not be considered a violation of this policy (see Section 4.02).